jdukleth/mui-gpt/src/components/Text.md

 # `<Text>` Component

-The `Text` component is a per-pixel responsive, reusable component built on top of the MUI's `<Box>` component.
+A per-pixel, responsive, reusable text component built on top of the MUI's `<Box>` component.
 It utilizes the CSS `clamp` function to provide responsive font sizing based on the viewport.

 ## Props